Find Affordable College Courses

 San Marcos, TX

-With a ranking of #9, Texas State University did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
-Texas State is a fairly large public school located in the city of San Marcos.
+Texas State University ranked #9 on this year’s Most Popular Natural Resources & Conservation Master’s Degree Schools in Texas list.
+Texas State is a very large public school located in the small city of San Marcos.

 About 57% of the students majoring in natural resources and conservation at the school are women while 43% are male.